sifex/sla-timer/docs/guide/getting_started.md

 ## Frequently Asked Questions

 > Why only support PHP 8.0+?
+>
+This is mainly a limitation on `spatie/period` and some dev-only dependencies such as `laravel/pint`.
+If you're interested in this library being ported back to php@7.4, please let me know by [starting a discussion in the repository](https://github.com/sifex/sla-timer/discussions/new).

 ## About

 This repository came together after I set myself the challenge to write the proof-of-concept in under 2 hours.
 After realising the concept of _time_ is one hell of a beast to tackle (especially timezones, [see Tom Scott's video on time-zones](https://www.youtube.com/watch?v=-5wpm-gesOY) for more information), I will end up finishing it in under 48h.